smallpondtom/UniqueKronecker.jl/docs/src/matrices/dynamicalsystem.md

 # Creating the Polynomial Operators
 This packages offers a built-in function that allows the construction of redundant and non-redundant polynomial operators generalized for the dimension of the system variable and order of the Kronecker product.
-This function is called `makePolyOp` which easily creates the matrices by accepting the indices and values as arguments.
+This function is called `make_poly_op` which easily creates the matrices by accepting the indices and values as arguments.

 ```@docs
-makePolyOp
+make_poly_op
 ```

 # Example